New England Flax and Linen began as a small study group meeting in 2012 in the Pioneer Valley area of Western Massachusetts.

-We have a wide range of backgrounds and interests, including plant and environmental science, education, history, and craft.
-Participants include a professor of plant physiology and lacemaker; professional and amateur weavers, spinners, and dyers; a community agriculturist; a museum educator at Historic Deerfield (with a degree in entomology); and 18th century living history re-enactors who specialize in flax and linen interpretation.
+Members came from a wide range of backgrounds and interests, including a professor of plant physiology and lacemaker; weavers, spinners, and dyers; a community agriculturist; a museum educator at Historic Deerfield (with a degree in entomology); and 18th century living history re-enactors who specialize in flax and linen interpretation.

 - Various aspects of flax growing and processing (including an extensive field test of more than 30 types of flax)